hzFishy/UnrealNotes/content/Other/Godot review.md

 **UI** - generally one of the highlights of Godot.
 One of the things people love most about it.
 Better than Unity, slightly worse than UMG (mainly because of some of the advanced UI stuff that some people want to do).
 But for most use cases, I'd say it is pretty comparable to UMG.
 Others may disagree but I don't see much of a big difference honestly.
 At least in general usage.

 Overall, for 3D - it is still pretty rough unless you want to build your own tooling.
 Then it is generally alright.
 Like, its skeleton IK stuff is still in a very rough spot after like 3 rewrites since 4.0.
-That said, this kind of stuff only matters based ont he game that you're making.
+That said, this kind of stuff only matters based on the game that you're making.
 For 2D, it is generally pretty dang good.